Pranav9594/CampHub/README.md

 Create a project on Supabase and configure the required database and storage bucket.

-Add your Supabase credentials to your environment variables.
+Add your Supabase credentials to your environment variables:

-Example:

 ```env
 SUPABASE_URL=your_supabase_url